G4bleb/TravelExpress/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.9.

+# Quick install & run

+- Clone this repo
+- `npm install` to install all the required dependencies
+- `ng ser` to start a local dev server
+- the API is available at http://localhost:4200

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.